pdevito3/craftsman/README.md

 * 🚧 TBD Dogfooding results
 * 🚧 NextJS app + scaffolding stablization

+### Some 0.18 highlights

+✅ Environment Service

+✅ Built in Migrations

+✅ Various testing and other improvements

 ### Some 0.17 highlights

-- ✅ Users and Roles managed in each boundary (AuthN still separate)
+✅ Users and Roles managed in each boundary (AuthN still separate)

-- ✅ New `Email` Value Object
+✅ New `Email` Value Object

-- ✅ Functional Tests use Docker DB and has other cleanup items
+✅ Functional Tests use Docker DB and has other cleanup items

-- ✅ NextJS template (still a WIP and not documented, but you can find [the sandbox for things here](https://github.com/pdevito3/next-template-wrapt-sand) and poke through the Craftsman code if you'd like.
+✅ NextJS template (still a WIP and not documented, but you can find [the sandbox for things here](https://github.com/pdevito3/next-template-wrapt-sand) and poke through the Craftsman code if you'd like.
 Can answer questions in out Discord as well.)

-  - ✅ OIDC Auth support
-  - ✅ List View
-  - ✅ Add entity form
-  - ✅ Edit entity form
-  - ✅ Delete entity
-  - ✅ Custom form components with [Mantine](https://mantine.dev) and [TailwindCSS](https://tailwindcss.com/)
-  - ✅ Light/Dark Mode
-  - ✅ Responsive
-  - ✅ Entity Scaffolding with Craftsman

-  - ✅ Permissions Integration

-  - lots more...

 ### Some v0.16 highlights